-If you took a trip to Las Vegas but didn't do so well, you might be able to deduct your gambling losses.
-This deduction is only available if you itemize, and it is limited to the amount of gambling winnings you report as taxable income.
-In addition to losses suffered at a casino or racetrack, deductible gambling losses also include the cost of non-winning bingo, lottery and raffle tickets.
+Despite the pandemic, there were still opportunities to gamble last year (perhaps you took up online gambling).
+But if you didn't do so well, you might be able to deduct your gambling losses.
+This deduction is only available if you itemize, and it's limited to the amount of gambling winnings you report as taxable income.
+Also remember that, in addition to "traditional" gambling losses (e.g., at a casino or racetrack), deductible gambling losses include the cost of non-winning bingo, lottery and raffle tickets.

 If you plan to take this deduction, be sure you keep all your gambling receipts (e.g., losing tickets).
 The IRS also suggests that you keep a daily diary of gambling activity that includes the date and type of wagering, name and location of gambling establishments, names of people with you when you gamble, and amounts you won or lost.